alecmcclean/alecmcclean.github.io/index.md

 - Nonparametric double robust minimax estimation
 - Heterogeneous effect estimation

 As part of my PhD, I've also had the opportunity to TA many courses relating to causal inference and other areas of statistics.
-And, I was the instructor CMU's Sophomore level *Introduction to Statistical Inference*.
+And, I instructed CMU's Sophomore level *Introduction to Statistical Inference*.

 Prior to my PhD, I worked for three years as a Research Analyst (and then Senior Research Analyst) at the Brattle Group, helping analyze data and build statistical (or, econometric) models for legal, regulatory, and policy issues.
 Before that, I studied Math and Econ at Swarthmore College.